GuanjieLyu/Bandwidth-selectors-for-Szasz-distribution-estimator/README.md

 # Smoothing Parameter Selection in Szász–Mirakyan Operator–Based Distribution Estimation

-This repository contains the code and supplementary material for the paper:
+This repository contains the code for the paper:

 **“Smoothing Parameter Selection in Szász–Mirakyan Operator–Based Distribution Estimation”**